Where Will Wine Take You? Our Newest Wines from the Most Southern Winegrowing Region in the World - Aotearoa New Zealand!

 It’s always fun to add a unique element to a wine tasting by creating a theme for the night!
-Try some of these different theme ideas to make your wine tasting one to remember:
+Try some of these different theme ideas to make your wine-tasting one to remember:

 - Cool California Classics: When all the leaves are green and the sky is golden, California dreamin’ becomes a beautiful reality.
 Make a playlist of Californian bands and arrange the tasting around Californian wines.
-Try our sophisticated California Reserve Wine Set (Chardonnay & Pinot Noir) and pair with Californian canapes, such as this California-style shrimp cocktail, which will complement our Chardonnay perfectly.
+Try our sophisticated California Reserve Wine Set (Chardonnay & Pinot Noir) and pair it with Californian canapes, such as this California-style shrimp cocktail, which will complement our Chardonnay perfectly.

 - A Summer’s Night in Tuscany: Transport your guests to the romantic hills of Tuscany, where beautiful architecture meets fresh produce and breathtaking scenery.
-Create an Italian playlist, an all Italian cheese plate complete with olives, and decorate the area with vines to really set the mood.
+Create an Italian playlist, an all-Italian cheese plate complete with olives, and decorate the area with vines to really set the mood.

 - Show & Storytelling: Ask each guest to share a story that corresponds with their favorite glass of the night, this could be a story the wine reminds them of, a drinking experience that they just can’t forget or maybe their dream destination to be enjoying the glass of wine.
 Alternatively, for a more educational experience, ask each guest to prepare 1-2 facts about the wines of the night and have each share their facts while sipping the corresponding wine, this would require telling them the wines in advance!

-- Guess the Price: A variation of blind tasting, this game focuses around guests guessing the price of wines being served.
+- Guess the Price: A variation of blind tasting, this game focuses on guests guessing the price of wines being served.
 Have everyone taste each wine and rank them in order of low to high, along with their reasons for choosing so.
 This fun game will work well with our California Reserve Wine Set, which is on the higher end, in comparison to our McBride Sisters Collection Black Girl Magic Trio, our most popular, but lower in price point than the Reserve Wines.

 Wine & Food Pairings

-Light whites with fruity or vanilla hints and floral rosés make the ideal summer drink, but we can’t forget about a vibrant and opulent Pinot Noir, or a cherry plum Red Blend.
+Light whites with fruity or vanilla hints and floral rosés make the ideal summer drink, but we can’t forget about a vibrant and opulent Pinot Noir or a cherry plum Red Blend.
 The perfect summer wine can be based on cooling you down in the hot climate, or it can come down to pairing with your favorite dishes - the choice is yours!

-For this wine tasting party we’re exploring untraditional and elevated food pairings to match our prestigious California Reserve Wine Set and McBride Certified Tasting Pack.
+For this wine-tasting party we’re exploring untraditional and elevated food pairings to match our prestigious California Reserve Wine Set and McBride Certified Tasting Pack.
 Open the tasting with some truffle popcorn, and save the rest of the food until after the tasting activities to ensure a clear palate.
 If guests get hungry in between tastings, you could also have a cheese board to snack on.
 Check out our cheese board guide here.

 Wine Tasting Key Vocabulary

-Impress your guests with some of our wine tasting key vocabulary words below, it’s a great way to teach your wine loving guests more about the wine tasting process and give them the chance to become an expert as well!
+Impress your guests with some of our wine-tasting key vocabulary words below, it’s a great way to teach your wine-loving guests more about the wine-tasting process and give them the chance to become an expert as well!